The OBBBA, Reconciliation, and Impacts

 What is Changing

-Federal Loan Options
+Graduate Student Federal Loan Options

 Graduate PLUS Loan Elimination

-- Students who are enrolled in a continuing degree program and have had a federal student loan paid out for that same degree program prior to July 1, 2026 will still be able to access federal student loans to cover up to the cost of attendance for up to three additional years or until the degree program ends—whichever comes first.
+- Students who are enrolled in a continuing degree program and have had a federal student loan paid out for that same degree program prior to July 1, 2026 will still be able to access federal student loans to cover up to the cost of attendance for up to three additional years or until their degree program ends—whichever comes first.

 New Unsubsidized Loan Limits